 Susan (Meinder) Siegfried was born most likely in the early 1770s in Berks County, PA, the daughter of Friedrich and Catherine (Nein) Meinert Jr., a family name often spelled "Meinder."

 On Oct.
-7, 1794, Susan married Jacob Sigfrid (or "Sigfried") ( ? - ? ), the son of John "Michael" and Justina Sigfrid and grandson of George Sigfrid of the Oley hills.
+7, 1794, Susan entered into marriage with Jacob Sigfrid (or "Sigfried") ( ? - ? ), the son of John "Michael" and Justina Sigfrid and grandson of George Sigfrid of the Oley hills.

 With "the banns having been called," their wedding was allowed to move forward.
 It was a formality in the church that one's minister made a public declaration of a couple'sintention to marry, announced both in the local parish church and in the church where the wedding was to occur.